 Current care: I have been under the care of a Vanderbilt neurosurgeon for the last six years, Dr. Peter Konrad.
-In addition, I am under the care of a pain specialist at UAB, who has tried all of the current medicines used for my condition, such as Lyrica.
+He implanted a motor cortex stimulator in 2001, with no effect.

 Description of current pain: The nerves of 1st and 2nd branches of my trigeminal nerves are over-sensitized, the right side to the point where I am effectively homebound.
 I spend about half my time in moderate to severe pain, in spite of the fact that my sinus tissue is normally in excellent condition.

 My pain level changes almost hourly, and can spike due to either sinus swelling or surface irritation, even extremely minor swelling or irritation.

 Decongestants and salves can be effective at reducing the pain if taken or applied soon enough, but my situation has deteriorated to the point where sleeping in the wrong position or going out to get groceries on a dusty day can leave me in severe pain for days, until the resulting irritation or swelling has completely healed.

 History: In 1990 I had an obliteration of my frontal sinus cavities, which had been infected for years, and which had seeded the frequent sinus infections I had suffered from for most of my life.
 Unfortunately the operation left me with neuromas and possible myelin sheath damage at the incision sights.
 I had over a dozen other sinus operations prior to this, which, together with the infections, also traumatized the trigeminal nerves.
 I have suffered from constant low-level pain since a major operation in 1984, for example.